Greater East Alabama Regional Science and Engineering Fair (GEARSEF)

 On March 3 (Middle School) and March 10 (High School), 2016 the top female winner in the junior division (6th - 8th grade) and the top female winner in the senior division (9th - 12th grade) will win the Society of Women in Sciences and Mathematics Award of Excellence.
 Both the Junior Division winner and the Senior Division winner will receive a plaque.

 Summer Science Institute

 The Summer Science Institute (SSI) at Auburn University is a week-long summer experience for rising 11th and 12th grade students who demonstrate high aptitude in science and a genuine interest in pursuing a future career in the fields of science or mathematics.
-Sixteen students from Alabama and Georgia will be chosen through an academically competitive process to attend SSI at no cost to them.
+A limited number of students from Alabama and Georgia will be chosen through an academically competitive process to attend SSI at no cost to them.
 Participants partner with experienced Auburn University Science and Math research faculty to explore topics more advanced than what is typically taught in a public or private high school environment.

 Society of Women in Sciences and Mathematics Symposium and Luncheon

 The annual Women’s Leadership Symposium and Luncheon offers women at all stages of their careers in science and mathematics the opportunity to network with one another through panel discussions, career awareness break-out sessions, and a luncheon with Keynote address from the Marie W. Wooten Distinguished Speaker.
 SWSM is composed of women leaders and role models committed to increasing awareness of opportunities available for women in the fields of sciences and mathematics, as well as providing support to ensure their success.
 Supporters of SWSM give their time, talents, energy, and resources to enhance the educational experiences of our students.
 The organization is dedicated to recognizing abilities to lead and mentor, fully exercising our philanthropic potential, and changing lives through education.